CuriumSat/.github/profile/README.md

 The Curium 5 project is designed around the development of 6U CubeSats, using components primarily sourced from commercial manufacturers.
 We utilize a launch opportunity from the [DLR microlauncher competition 2022](https://www.dlr.de/en/latest/news/2022/02/20220620_go-ahead-for-second-round-of-microlauncher-payload-competition) to validate the design.

-Lastly, deploying commercial hardware of consumer and industrial quality can demonstrate the feasibility and cost-effectiveness of these components for space missions.
-We are also considering involving external stakeholders in payload development.
-A collaboration with the German Aerospace Center and the University of Vienna will facilitate the integration of a novel, laser-based quantum computer, marking its inaugural deployment in space.

 <div style="display: flex; justify-content: space-evenly;">
    <figure>